MALTA (EU) RESIDENCY & CITIZENSHIP

 Summary

 Does buying real estate in Malta give you citizenship?
-Purchasing or renting a personal residence in Malta is only one expense when applying for the Malta citizenship by investment program.
-Malta offers several options for residency or citizenship, including temporary residency, permanent residence (Golden Visa), or Malta citizenship by naturalization for exceptional services by direct investment, and all programs require the applicant to purchase or lease a personal property in Malta.
-In addition to a personal residence, citizenship by investment applicants must pay government fees, make a contribution to Malta's economic development, donate to a philanthropic organization preferred by the applicant, and cover legal expenses.
+Purchasing or renting a personal residence in Malta is only one of several expenses when applying for the Malta citizenship program.
+Malta offers several options for residency or citizenship, including temporary residency, permanent residence (Golden Visa), or Malta citizenship, and all programs require the applicant to purchase or lease a personal property in Malta.
+In addition to renting or buying a personal residence, applicants must meet all other program requirements.

 Main Points: Malta citizenship for real estate investment